underpin-project/model/README.md

 | `qk:Time`                | `unit:HR`                   |                                                                |
 | `qk:Voltage`             | `unit:V`                    |                                                                |

-We use several queries:
-- [update-add-prefLabel.ru](update-add-prefLabel.ru) Adds skos:prefLabel from rdfs:label@en, for qudt:Unit and qudt:QuantityKind

 ### UNDERPIN Features of Interest
 Features of interest are collected from all `csvw:Columns` of the various `csvw:Schemas`